Stan Twitter: Media–stan incidents

-Other controversial incidents
+Other incidents

 In June 2019, Nicole Curran, the wife of Golden State Warriors owner Joe Lacob, was the target of online harassment and death threats by Beyoncé stans.
 This was the result of a video which showed her leaning past Beyoncé to speak to Jay-Z during a Warriors game.
 In an Instagram post, Beyoncé's publicist addressed the incident and stated, "I also want to speak here to the beautiful BeyHiVE.
 I know your love runs deep but that love has to be given to every human.
 It will bring no joy to the person you love so much if you spew hate in her name."

-In October 2019, the now-defunct pop punk band Yellowcard were the target of social media backlash from Juice Wrld stans using the hashtag #FuckYellowcard after former members of the group sued the rapper for $15 million, claiming that his hit song "Lucid Dreams" copied the melody of their song "Holly Wood Died".
+In October 2019, the pop punk band Yellowcard were the target of social media backlash from Juice Wrld stans using the hashtag #FuckYellowcard after former members of the group sued the rapper for $15 million, claiming that his hit song "Lucid Dreams" copied the melody of their song "Holly Wood Died".
 Most of the backlash had been from the band extending "a deadline for defendants to respond to the lawsuits" into February 2020 following Juice Wrld's death in December 2019.

 In the wake of April 2020 reports of North Korean Supreme Leader Kim Jong-un having potentially died, many Twitter users were noted by media outlets as stanning his sister and speculated successor Kim Yo-jong.
-Some users were also noted to post fancams of Kim Yo-jung.
+Some users were also noted to post fancams of Kim Yo-jong.
 While some users defended their post as jokes, media outlets and other users criticized the stanning of Kim, even if done in jest.